heresy-institute/heresy.ai/content/2025-06-13-ephesus/index.md

 }
 ```

-We can also define anonymous compund types inline like this:
+We can also define anonymous compound types inline like this:

 ```
 enum EventType {